Round (music)

 "Row, Row, Row Your Boat" is a well-known children's round for four voices.
-Other well-known examples are "Frère Jacques", "Three Blind Mice", and, more recently, the outro of "God Only Knows" by The Beach Boys.
+Other well-known examples are "Frère Jacques", "Three Blind Mice", "Kookaburra", and, more recently, the outro of "God Only Knows" by The Beach Boys.

 A catch is a round in which a phrase that is not apparent in a single line of lyrics emerges when the lyrics are split between the different voices.
-"Perpetual canon" refers to the end of the melody leading back to the beginning, allowing easy and immediate repetition.
+Rounds that fall into the category of "perpetual canon" feature a melody whose end leads back to the beginning, allowing easy and immediate repetition.
 Often, "the final cadence is the same as the first measure".